• Skip to primary navigation

 • Transfer the beignets to a large bowl lined with paper towels to drain some of the excess oil.
 Sprinkle beignets with powdered sugar and serve.

-TIP: To speed up the dough rising process, heat your oven to 200 F degrees.
+3. To speed up the dough rising process, heat your oven to 200°F (93°C).
 Turn off the oven and place your dough as specified in step 4 in the oven with the door closed.
-This will ensure a warm environment for your dough and the dough will rise fairly quickly, assuming the yeast was good.
+This will ensure a warm environment for your dough and the dough will rise fairly quickly.

 Recipe originally shared August 2011.